 A Safer Sanitation Solution for Women and Girls

-Since 2006, Sustainable Organic Integrated Livelihoods (SOIL) has worked tirelessly to bring our holistic ecological sanitation solution to life in Haiti.
+Since 2006, SOIL has worked tirelessly to bring our holistic ecological sanitation solution to life in Haiti.
 Thanks to the support of our friends and partners, we are demonstrating that it’s possible to provide safe, dignified and affordable sanitation services to resource poor urban communities.

 Increased Access, Improved Safety

 In 2012, SOIL and our partners at Re.Source Sanitation conducted a survey on sanitation coverage in Haiti’s second largest city, Cap-Haitien.
-What we found was that that prior to having an EkoLakay toilet installed, only 30 percent of participants reported feeling safe from physical or sexual assault when using their primary sanitation option.
-After becoming EkoLakay users, 91 percent of respondents reported that they felt safe from physical or sexual violence.
-Just this year, a survey of SOIL’s EkoLakay clients in Haiti’s capital city of Port-au-Prince found that an astonishing 97 percent of customers felt that their quality of life in terms of security had improved after signing up for the service.
+What we found was that that prior to having an EkoLakay toilet installed, 30 percent of participants reported that they felt safe from physical or sexual assault when using their primary sanitation option.
+After becoming EkoLakay users, that increased to 91 percent of respondents sharing that they felt safe from physical or sexual violence.
+Last summer, a survey of SOIL’s EkoLakay clients in Haiti’s capital city of Port-au-Prince found that an astonishing 97 percent of customers felt that their quality of life in terms of security had improved after signing up for the service.

 SOIL depends on individual donations from people like you to fund our work in Haiti.
 Please consider supporting SOIL today.